 OP records that are likely duplicates or are not the same person: Records that are likely duplicates are identified by op#dprobdup.
 Values of the variable op#ddupeid identify duplicates; e.g. if case 100 and 103 are duplicates case 100 will have a value of 103, and case 103 will have a value of 100.
 All other cases are assigned -1.
-In a small number of cases, a R1 and R2 person with the same opid are likely not the same person, these are identified by op#ddiffop.
+In a small number of cases, a R1 and R2 (or R1 and R3) person with the same opid are likely not the same person, these are identified by op#ddiffop.

-OP records that have been corrected in Round 2: Relationship to SP, gender, and age group have been corrected for a few cases in Round 2 using information from across rounds.
-Three flags identifying corrections have been included (1 = corrected; -1= not applicable): op2drelatfl, op2dgenderfl, and op2dagefl.
-For corrected cases, the Round 1 and Round 2 information will differ, but the Round 2 variables, which include the corrected information, are recommended.
+OP records that have been corrected: Relationship to SP, gender, and age group have been corrected from round to round in a few cases using information from across rounds.
+Three flags identifying corrections (1 = corrected; -1= not applicable) have been created: op#drelatfl, op#dgenderfl, and op#dagefl.
+For corrected cases, the Round 1 and later round information will differ, but the later round variables, which include the corrected information, are recommended.